stiwwelll/kremanski_jekyll/lunch.md

 layout: lunch
 ---

-09.04.18

-KREMANSKI
+10.04.18

-The K- Kitchen is establishing a fixed Men&uuml; for you..come and have a try:
+Cu cu the week starts and the K- Kitchen is establishing a fixed Men&uuml; for you..come and have a try:

 - K- Bowl with fresh veggies mix, mushrooms, ginger-lime and peanut dressing<br>+ homemade marineted tofu (7,5)<br>+ salmon (9)<br>+ korean praised egss (9)